jyxi7676/STtools/README.md

 * SeqScope digital expression data and spatial coordinates are avaialbel at [example data 3](https://drive.google.com/drive/folders/1IktkJgDLnYS0fcW65xgHC04S-Mr8ciwf?usp=sharing)

 ## Input Data Format
-Please refer to [data formats](./doc/fileformats.md) for an illustration of required input data format and output data format for each step.
+Please refer to [data formats](./doc/fileformats.md) for an illustration of required input data format for each step.

 ## External links
 Here are some useful external links: